Enabling Instance Security

 • Each query is automatically linked to a dynamic group based on the resource type and optional tags.

-• Access is determined by the dynamic group that the user belongs to.
+• Access is determined by the dynamic group that the query belongs to.

 • If no policies exist for a query then it gets an unauthorized exception when the query is run.